Happy 100th Birthday to the Boynton School!

 About Janet DeVries Naughton

 Janet DeVries Naughton is the past president of the Boynton Beach Historical Society and an academic librarian and history professor at Palm Beach State College.
-The intrepid historic researcher has contributed to and published over a dozen local history books.
+The intrepid historic researcher and award winning author has contributed to and published over a dozen local history books.
 She has over two decades of experience in Florida libraries, museums and archives, and is available as a consultant for family history projects, books and personal archival collections.

 5 Responses to Happy 100th Birthday to the Boynton School!